 Your best shot is to ask the locals in the little village both hikes start from, Canillas de Aceituno.
 Also, known by locals as “the other Caminito del Rey,” the El Saltillo trail is hanging on the side of the cliff showcasing the most stunning Andalusian countryside.

 The linear hike is about 8 km (5 miles) with 4 hours return, and there is not much elevation so anyone can do it easily.
 Unless you have vertigo, that is!
-In large parts of the trail, the narrow path is winding along the steep walls with several hundred meters drop on the side.
+In large parts of the trail, the narrow path winding along the steep walls with several hundred meters drops to the side.

 PRO-TIPS: Try to get there mid-week to avoid the locals going to both La Maroma and El Saltillo for better chances of parking.
 The best time to hike El Saltillo is between October and mid-May as the summer months get too hot.

-READ MORE: Best Hikes in Peru + Tips How to Plan
+READ MORE: Best Hikes in Peru + Tips on How to Plan

 - Location: Vienna, Austria